cylc/cylc-doc/src/tutorial/runtime/introduction.rst

 .. ifnotslides::

-   It is often a good idea to keep our scripts with the Cylc workflow rather than leaving them somewhere else on the system.
+   Keeping task scripts with the workflow, rather than leaving them elsewhere on the system, helps isolate the workflow from external changes.

-   If you create a ``bin/`` sub-directory within the :term:`source directory`, Cylc will automatically prepend it to the ``PATH`` environment variable when the task runs.
+   To help with this, Cylc automatically adds a ``bin/`` sub-directory of the workflow :term:`source directory` to the executable search path (``$PATH``) in task job environments.

 .. code-block:: bash
    :caption: bin/hello_world